LensArray

 What a run looks like

 Take a page on this site.
-The Millman lens evaluates it for authenticity: does the page sound like a real person with a specific point of view, or does it sound like positioning copy?
-It checks for hedging, for generic claims, for anything that could belong to anyone.
+The Lubalin lens evaluates it for typographic communication: is the type doing conceptual work, carrying meaning beyond the words, or is it just setting text in a typeface?
+It checks whether the typography participates in the idea or just labels it.
 The Vignelli lens evaluates the same page for structural restraint: is the hierarchy clean, is there unnecessary ornament, does every element carry weight?
-On a given page, Millman might flag a section as too polished (sounds like marketing) while Vignelli approves the same section (clean, restrained, no excess).
+On a given page, Lubalin might flag a section as typographically safe (missed opportunity for the type to carry meaning) while Vignelli approves the same section (clean, restrained, no excess).
 That disagreement is the decision.
-I read both verdicts and choose: does this section need more of my actual voice, or is the restraint doing the right work?
+I read both verdicts and choose: does this section need the type to do more work, or is the restraint doing the right work?
 The coordinator maps these convergences and conflicts across every lens in the array.
-The places where all lenses agree rarely need attention.
-The places where they disagree are where the real design decisions live.
+Full agreement across lenses rarely needs attention.
+Disagreement is where I actually have to make a call.

 Generation